Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Compiler Enhancements

-A solution presented in this paper, supported by the new compiler, is the storage of nodes in several linked lists, each consisting of nodes of a particular, distinct mark (unmarked nodes are stored in a distinct linked list).
-Each linked list is stored in a unique cell of a global one-dimensional array, allowing for constant access to the first element of each linked list.
-This model permits the rule \texttt{mark} to match in constant time, since the matching algorithm need not iterate through nodes of incompatible marks.
-Indeed, the matching algorithm directly inspects the linked list consisting of all red-marked nodes in the host graph.
-Since the rule \texttt{mark} allows for any red-marked node of arbitrary label to be matched, the first element found in the linked list by the matching algorithm matches successfully.
-As a result of these changes, the time compelexity of the program \texttt{is-discrete} under the new compiler is reduced down to $\mathrm{O}(n)$.
+As explained above, the 2020 compiler generated code storing all host graph nodes in a single linked list.
+Hence the matching algorithm had to carry out unnecessary lookups to find a match for a node in the host graph when there existed nodes with marks that did not match.
+The solution in the new compiler is to store nodes in five separate linked lists: one list for each node mark and one list for unmarked nodes.
+The linked lists are stored in an array, providing constant-time access to the first element of each list.
+See Figure \ref{fig:node-lists} for an illustration.
+This structure allows to match the rule \texttt{mark} in constant time as the matching algorithm immediately inspects the linked list holding all unmarked nodes in the host graph.
+Since the left-hand node of \texttt{mark} is labelled with a variable of type \ttt{list}, the first node found in the linked list by the matching algorithm matches successfully.
+As a result of the improved data structure, the time complexity of the program \texttt{is-discrete} under the new compiler is $\mathrm{O}(n)$.
 Figure \ref{fig:bench-is-dis} highlights the difference in runtimes of the program \texttt{is-discrete} run under both compilers.